Chandradithya8/FarmApp/README.md

 ## FUTURE PLANS 📈

-- In the future I will try to add even more strategies to improve farming.
+- In this application I have included two machine learning and one deep learning model.
+In the future I will try to add even more models.

 ## CONTRIBUTE 💻